UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 ---

-This gave us the ability to do the same operation for multiple lists without having to rewrite any code and just calling the function
+This gave us the ability to do the same operation for multiple lists without having to rewrite any code and just calling the function:

 ``` python
 larger_numbers = [5, 44, 55, 23, 11]